ShahSau/EthnicElegance/README.md

 This eCommerce backend, built with Go and Gin, provides robust and scalable functionalities to support a full-fledged online store.
 The backend includes the following key features:

 <h6>JWT Authentication</h6>
+<p>Secure User Authentication:
-- Secure User Authentication: Implements JWT (JSON Web Token) for secure user authentication and authorization.
+Implements JWT (JSON Web Token) for secure user authentication and authorization.</p>
+</p>Token Generation:
-- Token Generation: Generates tokens upon successful login, ensuring secure and stateless user sessions.
+Generates tokens upon successful login, ensuring secure and stateless user sessions.</p>
+<p>Token Validation:
-- Token Validation: Validates tokens for each request to ensure that only authenticated users can access protected routes.
+Validates tokens for each request to ensure that only authenticated users can access protected routes.</p>

 <h6>User Section</h6>
-- User Registration: Allows new users to register with the platform by providing necessary details.
+<p>User Registration: Allows new users to register with the platform by providing necessary details.</p>
-- User Login: Enables registered users to log in and receive a JWT for session management.
+<p>User Login: Enables registered users to log in and receive a JWT for session management.</p>
-- Profile Management: Lets users view and update their profile information.
+<p>Profile Management: Lets users view and update their profile information.</p>
-- Order Management: Users can place new orders, view their order history, and track order statuses.
+<p>Order Management: Users can place new orders, view their order history, and track order statuses.</p>
-- Product Browsing: Users can browse through the catalog of available products, view product details, and search for specific items.
+<p>Product Browsing: Users can browse through the catalog of available products, view product details, and search for specific items.</p>

 <h6>Admin Section</h6>
-- Admin Authentication: Admin-specific authentication to access the admin dashboard and perform administrative tasks.
+<p>Admin Authentication: Admin-specific authentication to access the admin dashboard and perform administrative tasks.</p>
-- User Management: Admins can view, edit, and delete user accounts, as well as manage user permissions.
+<p>User Management: Admins can view, edit, and delete user accounts, as well as manage user permissions.</p>
-- Product Management: Admins can add, edit, and remove products from the catalog, including updating product details and stock levels.
+<p>Product Management: Admins can add, edit, and remove products from the catalog, including updating product details and stock levels.</p>
-- Order Management: Admins can view all orders, update order statuses, and manage the order fulfillment process.
+<p>Order Management: Admins can view all orders, update order statuses, and manage the order fulfillment process.</p>

 ---